 One thing that most instructors forget when creating an awesome online course is that online learning is almost entirely self-sufficient.
 It isn’t like school where you have a teacher or parent constantly telling you to do the work.

 The key is to make sure your student stays motivated throughout the whole experience.

-The best way to do this is to make they’re achieving actual results.
+The best way to do this is to make sure that your students are achieving actual results.
 It doesn’t even matter if they’re small as long as your student can definitely look back and see some tangible results from your lesson.
 You constantly have to find ways for your students to immediately apply their knowledge and feel involved.